vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 If a `nip.io` address is relied upon, some features of Educates will not be able to be used.
 This is because those features require that you also have access to a wildcard TLS certificate for the ingress domain.
 Since you don't control the `nip.io` domain, there is no way for you to generate the required TLS certificate.

-Instead of relying on a `nip.io` address you have two options:

-* Use your own domain that you control and for which you can generate yourself a wildcard TLS certificate.
-For example, you might own the domain `workshops.mydomain.com`, in which case you would also need a wildcard TLS certificate for `*.workshops.mydomain.com`.
-You will also need to be able to configure DNS for the domain, or be able to set up a local DNS resolver on your local machine.

-* Use the `local.educates.dev` domain.
-This will require that you obtain a copy of a wildcard TLS certificate for that domain from the Educates team.
-You will also need to be able to set up a local DNS resolver on your local machine.

 For the initial deployment we will rely on a `nip.io` address.
-How to use an alternate ingress domain will be covered later.
+How to use an alternate ingress domain and a TLS certificate will be covered later.

 Local Kubernetes cluster
 ------------------------